About Us

 About Cat Care Society

-Cat Care Society is a private, non-profit cat shelter founded in 1981 that was established to improve the quality of life for cats in need in the Denver metro area.
-Our unique approach views all cats as worthy, regardless of their age or abilities.
-Our shelter is free-roaming, meaning cages are only used when medically necessary; our cats enjoy plenty of space to roam, play and lounge.
-We even have outdoor catios they use when weather permits!
+Cat Care Society is a private, non-profit cat shelter founded in 1981 to improve the quality of life for cats in need in the Denver metro area.
+We believe all cats are worthy, regardless of their age or abilities.

 We are non-discriminatory in our love for cats and take in many cats who may not have a chance anywhere else.
-This includes cats that have tested positive for FIV or FeLV, or have been diagnosed with chronic health conditions such as diabetes or kidney disease.
-We pride ourselves in going the extra mile to provide life-saving medical care, finding these cats loving homes and educating owners on the care requirements for cats with special needs.
+This includes cats with FIV, FeLV, diabetes or kidney disease.
+We go the extra mile to provide life-saving care, find loving homes, and educate owners on care requirements for special needs cats.

-We’re proud to be a strong community partner and closely collaborate with many other shelters, non-profit organizations, and individual and corporate partners.
+A proud community partner, we work closely with other shelters, nonprofits, and individual and corporate partners.
 We’re active members of the Animal Welfare Association of Colorado, the Association of Animal Welfare Advancement, the Metro Denver Animal Welfare Alliance, and the West Metro Chamber of Commerce.

 The Cat Care Society is a non-profit 501(c)(3) organization.
 Our tax identification number is 84-0869447.